World Customs Organization

 The World Customs Organization (WCO) is an intergovernmental organization headquartered in Brussels, Belgium.
-The WCO works on customs-related matters including the development of international conventions, instruments, and tools on topics such as commodity classification, valuation, rules of origin, collection of customs revenue, supply chain security, international trade facilitation, customs enforcement activities, combating counterfeiting in support of Intellectual Property Rights (IPR), illegal drug enforcement, combating counterfeiting of medicinal drugs, illegal weapons trading, integrity promotion, and delivering sustainable capacity building to assist with customs reforms and modernization.
+Notable projects include its collaboration with the WTO on trade facilitation and the implementation of the SAFE Framework of Standards to secure global supply chains.
+The WCO works on customs-related matters including the development of international conventions, instruments, and tools on topics such as commodity classification, valuation, rules of origin, collection of customs revenue, supply chain security, international trade facilitation, customs enforcement activities, combating counterfeiting in support of intellectual property rights (IPR), illegal drug enforcement, combating counterfeiting of medicinal drugs, illegal weapons trading, integrity promotion, and delivering sustainable capacity building to assist with customs reforms and modernization.
 The WCO maintains the international Harmonized System (HS) goods nomenclature, and administers the technical aspects of the World Trade Organization (WTO) Agreements on Customs Valuation and Rules of Origin.
+The WCO oversees the implementation of new technologies, artificial intelligence, to improve the efficiency of customs operations.
+Furthermore, the WCO is involved in addressing emerging issues, such as the digitalization of customs systems.

 History

-On August 23, 1947, the Committee for European Economic Cooperation created a European Customs Union Study Group (ECUSG) to examine economic and technical issues of inter-European Customs Union concerning the rules of the General Agreement on Tariffs and Trade (GATT).
+On 23 August 1947 the Committee for European Economic Cooperation created a European Customs Union Study Group (ECUSG) to examine economic and technical issues of inter-European Customs Union concerning the rules of the General Agreement on Tariffs and Trade (GATT).
 In total, six ECUSG meetings were held in four years from November 1947 to June 1950.
 This work of ECUSG led to the adoption in 1950 of the Convention establishing the Customs Co-operation Council (CCC), which was signed in Brussels.
-On January 26, 1953, the CCC's inaugural session took place with the participation of 17 founding members.
+On 26 January 1953 the CCC's inaugural session took place with the participation of 17 founding members.
 CCC membership subsequently expanded to cover all regions of the globe.
 In 1994, the organization adopted its current name, the World Customs Organization.
-Today, WCO members are responsible for customs controls in 184 countries representing more than 98 percent of all international trade.
+Today, WCO members are responsible for customs controls in 186 countries representing more than 98 percent of all international trade.

+One of the major turning points in the WCO’s history was its expansion beyond Europe, which allowed it to become a truly global organization.
+This expansion was fueled by the recognition of the need for standardized customs procedures across different regions of the world, particularly in the post-colonial period when many new nations were emerging.
+The WCO played a crucial role in helping these nations establish efficient customs administrations.
+In the 21st century, the WCO has emphasized digitalization and the harmonization of customs systems to address the challenges of global e-commerce and cross-border trade.